 A sleep apnea headache disappears soon after the sufferer is fully awake, because then, normal breathing resumes, and the brain is quickly replenished with adequate oxygen.

-If these started up after getting a new pillow, this can be the cause, as it might be putting your head in an awkward position, resulting in neck strain – which can lead to a headache.
+If these morning headaches started up after getting a new pillow, this can be the cause, as it might be putting your head in an awkward position, resulting in neck strain – which can lead to a headache.

 When to Suspect Sleep Apnea

 Dr. Steen says, “If a patient snores, is overweight and is always tired, they likely have sleep apnea.
 Over time, sleep apnea can be harmful to the right ventricle.”

 If you don’t snore and are not overweight, here are other symptoms highly suspicious for sleep apnea:

 • Frequent urination overnight

 • Never feel refreshed in the morning; always feel like you need more sleep despite sleeping at least eight hours, and drowsy throughout the day.